-Welcome to the famous MPMK Gift Guides and congrats on finding the most comprehensive and easy-to-use kids’ gift guide on the internet!
-(If you’re not familiar with our famous lists, learn all about them here)…
+Welcome to the famous MPMK Gift Guides and congrats on finding the most comprehensive and easy-to-use toy gift guide on the internet – already viewed over 7,000,000 times!

 As always, instead of focusing on the latest and greatest “it” toy, we’re highlighting the most engaging, entertaining (and even educational) toys for each age group.
 These are the gifts that have the highest bang for your buck and are going to keep on giving as kids return to them again and again for hours of continuous play.

 We’re mixing it up today by starting with the kindergartners.
 Happy shopping (and don’t forget to bookmark this list for the next time you’re invited to a birthday party).

 Don’t forget – you can check out all 15 of our Gift Guides here!

 These adorable finger-sized animatronic monkeys are the “It Toy” of the year.
 In fact, it’s the end of September as I’m releasing my gift guides and they’re already completely selling out everywhere.

 If you get the chance to buy one- do it!!
 (Even if you end up getting something else for your kids, you will be able to make bank on eBay come December.)

 These pets react to sound, to motion, and to touch.
 They love to hang onto your kids’ fingers, backpacks, other toys and pretty much everything else.